 Staple vegetables include green onions, greens, cabbage, potatoes, carrots, tomatoes, sweet potatoes, and in some areas okra and black-eye peas.

 Perhaps because so many Southerners have Irish ancestry, the most common staple veggie is potato – fried, boiled, baked, or stewed.
-Cabbage, greens, carrots, and black-eye peas are generally boiled, often with butter and usually with salt and pepper.
+Cabbage, collard greens, carrots, and black-eye peas are generally boiled, often with butter and usually with salt and pepper.
 Green onions are eaten whole and raw, as are red tomatoes.

 Okra and potatoes are commonly deep-fried, and green tomatoes also are breaded and fried.
 Breading is commonly done by dipping the vegetable in buttermilk, then rolling it in lightly-spiced cornmeal.